HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Variations.md

 potential diversity) and PCR amplification from library preparation.
 If you keep duplicates (often recommended due to the biological source), sub-sampling to a consistent rate is strongly recommended.
-The rate can be kept at a higher fraction than with ordinary ChIP-Seq (`--dedup 0.1` or `0.2`).
+The rate can be kept at a higher fraction than with ordinary ChIP-Seq (`--dedup 0.1` or `0.2`) or even higher.
 Optical duplicates absolutely need to be discarded in this scenario (`--optdist`) as appropriate for the sequencing platform.

 There are two general strategies to look at ATAC-Seq data.
 I usually do both.
 There is often a high correlation in the peak calls between the two strategies, but in